 If enrolled during initial enrollment or open enrollment, a Dependent will have the same effective date of coverage as the Participant.
 However, a Dependent may have a different effective date of coverage if added during a special enrollment period.
-Generally, if the Employee or Dependents qualify for a special enrollment period, coverage will begin 1st of the month following the qualifying event or receipt of the MCSIG change form for Domestic Partnership registration.
+Generally, if the Employee or Dependents qualify for a special enrollment period, coverage will begin 1st of the month following the qualifying event or receipt of the MCSIG change form for Domestic Partnership registration for new enrollments.
+However, for a special enrollment period where there is already a domestic partnership in place, the 31 days applies for making plan changes.